pester/Pester/README.md

 ### PesterPreference

 There is one more way to provide the configuration object which is `$PesterPreference`.
 On `Invoke-Pester` (in case of interactive execution `Invoke-Pester` is called inside of the first `Describe`) the preference is collected and merged with the configuration object if provided.
-This allows you to configure everyting that you would via Invoke-Pester also when you are running interactively (via `F5`).
+This allows you to configure everything that you would via Invoke-Pester also when you are running interactively (via `F5`).
 You can also use this to define the defaults for your session by putting $PesterPreference into your PowerShell profile.

 Here is a simple example of enabling Mock logging output while running interactively: